 • He spent the 2003 season as a graduate assistant on Nick Saban’s LSU staff, where he worked with Jimbo Fisher.
 The Tigers posted a 13-1 record and won the BCS National Championship.

 • Dawsey was an integral part of the Seminole football dynasty as a player.
-His four seasons at wide receiver corresponded with the first four 10-win, top-five poll finishes by FSU.
+His four seasons at wide receiver corresponded with the first four 10-win, top-five poll finishes by FSU during the dynasty era.
 As a player, he was known for his work ethic, accountability, precision route-running, down-field blocking and the ability to rise to the occasion in big games.
-Those are the same qualities he has instilled in his current group of receivers.

 • A third-round selection by the Tampa Bay Buccaneers in 1991, Dawsey enjoyed a seven-season NFL career.
 He also played for the New York Giants (1996), Miami Dolphins (1997) and New Orleans Saints (1999).